np-core/np-signal/README.md

 ## Resourcing

+Resources can be configured hierarchically from the `configs/` submodule by selecting a configuration file with `--config` and a process resource configuration file with `--resource_config`.
+Execution environment profiles defined within the configuration files are selected with the native argument `-profile`

 ```
- Resources can be configured hierarchically from ${baseDir}/configs by selecting a configuration
- file with --config and a process resource configuration file with --resource_config

- Execution environment profiles defined within the configuration files are selected with
- the native argument -profile

 --container             path to container file or docker tag to provision pipeline
 --config                select a configuration from the configs subdirectory of the pipeline

                         <nextflow>  base configuration with docker or singularity profiles
                         <jcu>       base configuration for the zodiac cluster at JCU
                         <nectar>    base configuration for the nectar cluster at QCIF

 --resource_config       select a resource configuration nested within the selected configuration

                         <process>   base resource configuration of processes for compute servers

 -profile                select an resource and executor profile from the config file

                         <docker> / <gpu_docker>  - expect container to be tag format
                         <singularity> / <gpu_singularity> - expect container to be path to image

 ```